FredHutch/caisis_query_and_de_identify/README.md

 query caisis database based on metadata input, de-identify, and output tables to tsv
 ------------------------------------------------------------------------------------

-- de_id_caisis_query.py will pull data from caisis tables (through pyodbc) according to the tables and fields listed in the metadata.json file. these fields will be deidentified in the following way:
+- de_id_caisis_query.py will pull data from caisis tables (through pyodbc) according to the tables and fields listed in the *metadata.json* file. these fields will be deidentified in the following way:
     * all datetime objects will be shifted by a random number of days (within 22 days either way, consistent on a patient level)
-    * any field with the string 'Id' in it will be hashed by the field name and value
+    * any field with the string 'Id' in it (case sensitive) will be hashed on the field name and value

+   this script also requires a tab delimited two column file where the first column is a unique patient identifier and the second column is its corresponding deidentified key (first row is a header) *<patient_id_key_file>*

 # *Note*
 This means any data pulled that does not fit either of the two above criteria will **NOT** be altered in anyway